chibicode/react-functional-css-protips/README.md

 If you don't know what CSS modules are, here's an excellent introductory post: [What are CSS Modules and why do we need them?](https://css-tricks.com/css-modules-part-1-need/)

-CSS modules solve one problem: **prevents global CSS styles from colliding.** You can write CSS like this:
+CSS modules solve one problem: **global namespace collision.** By using CSS Modules, you can write CSS like this:

 ```css
 /* header.css */